scoprire87/sureHAbis/README.md

+**Information:**
+This is a fork of the original Integration provided by [benleb/sureha](https://github.com/benleb/sureha)
+If you are interested in this integration, please use the original one.

 # SureHA 🐾

 > documentation is currently in a bad state.
 I am aware of this and working on it!